 If you are in a car crash, call 9-1-1.
 Even if you aren’t sure if you are hurt or you don’t see any damage to your vehicle right away, call 9-1-1.
 If the crash occurred on a public roadway, law enforcement should be able to respond to the scene.
 The police will investigate the crash, interview witnesses, take photos, etc. A traffic crash report will help establish fault for the crash especially if the other driver is cited.

 Sometimes, if a crash is reported without any injuries or “property damage only,” the police will not be able to respond or they will not be able to respond in a timely manner.
 In those cases, gather as much evidence as you can.
 Do not let the other driver leave the scene of the wreck until you have exchanged information.
 Take a photo of their driver’s license and a photo or screenshot of their insurance card if you can.
-At minimum, make sure that you get their full legal name, address, telephone number, license plate number, the name of their insurance company, and their insurance policy number.
+At minimum, ensure you get their full legal name, address, telephone number, license plate number, insurance company name, and insurance policy number.
 If you can, also get their date of birth and driver’s license number.
 Get the telephone number for their insurance company’s claims department.
 It should be on their insurance card.

 You will also want to take photos of the vehicles involved in the crash and the incident scene.
 You may want to take a short video of the scene.
 Also, get names, addresses, and telephone numbers for any witnesses.
 You should note if there are any other people around find out if they witnessed the crash.
 Ask if they can stay and tell the police what happened or give you their information.